 In accordance with federal law, the University prepares an annual security report containing information about campus security policies and campus crime statistics.
-This information is available to all current students and employees via the UT Southwestern website.
+This information is available via the UT Southwestern website.

-Applicants for enrollment may obtain a copy of the annual security report by writing to University Police, UT Southwestern, 5323 Harry Hines Blvd., Dallas, TX 75390-9027.
+Applicants and students may also obtain a copy of the annual security report by writing to University Police, UT Southwestern, 5323 Harry Hines Blvd., Dallas, TX 75390-9027.

 UT Southwestern follows all federal and state laws that pertain to weapons – including handguns – on its campus, while striving to provide a campus environment in which students, post-graduate trainees, staff, faculty, vendors, patients, and visitors can focus on their studies, research, work and receipt of medical care with minimal distraction.